solo-io/gloo/README.md

-# Gloo Function Discovery Service
+# gloo Function Discovery Service

 Discovery functions in an upstream service